 Assessment Objective(s) Met

 Weekly Lectures and Attestation Quizzes 1, 2, 3

 Discussion Forum Updates 1, 2, 3

-DMin Proposal 1, 3
+Final Draft of Dissertation 1, 3

-Begin Writing Dissertation 2, 3
+Defense and Revisions 2, 3

 University Policies

 Late Assignment Policy

 - Students are expected to inform professors prior to a scheduled absence and understand work may be made up at the professor's discretion to ensure full credit. - Upon an unexpected absence from class, the student should contact the professor immediately to discuss make-up work and submit such work in a timely manner. - Students should not wait until the end of the session to deal with concerns about absences.